 As always, this post is intended to enlighten, educate and empower.
 If you are continually struggling in your relationship with someone who no longer seems interested in your well-being, the following information might shed light on some issues.

-We’ve all met, read about or been in relationships with someone who exhibits the behavioral traits associated with narcissism.
+We’ve all met, read about or been in relationships with someone who exhibits the typical behavioral traits associated with narcissism.
 Narcissism is explained as the need for attention and over-emphasis of one’s own importance.
-Whether Classic or Covert, the attention-seeking narcissist will want the focus to be on them at all costs.
+Whether Classic (Overt) or Vulnerable (Covert), the attention-seeking narcissist will want the focus to be on them no matter what strategy they employ.

 While Narcissistic tendencies exist within all of us to some extent.
 The real difference in an NPD diagnosis lies within the fact that their lives and relationships have become totally dysfunctional.
 The characteristics and self-absorption have created chaos and normal life is nearly impossible.